 While walking your body needs more water as you have more sweat.
-Drinking enough water is the best remedy to avoid many altitude problems.
+Drinking enough water is the best remedy to avoid any altitude problems.
 You need to drink warm water consistently on the trek.
 You need to hydrate your body with 500ml water every half an hour while trekking.

 Avoid taking tobacco and alcohol

-With the increasing altitude the level of oxygen becomes more thinner.
-In the route of Everest Base Camp, the vegetation gets more less which provide more difficulties in respiratory.
-Therefore, trekkers need more physical fitness and more stamina to reach the destination.
-Consumption of any tobacco, alcohol or cigarette can decrease the level of oxygen and water in the body.
+With the increasing altitude, the level of oxygen becomes more thinner.
+In the route of Everest Base Camp, the vegetation gets more less which provides more difficulties in respiratory.
+Therefore, trekkers need more physical fitness and more stamina to reach their destination.
+Consumption of any tobacco, alcohol, or cigarette can decrease the level of oxygen and water in the body.
 It can cause shortness of your breath.
 You can drink while descending as your body has already adjusted to the altitude.

 Be Mentally and Physically

 The psychological factor sometimes leads to sickness.
 Many people are afraid of altitude sickness more than it needs to be.
-Therefore you need to be mentally stable and determinant to achieve the goal.
+Therefore you need to be mentally stable and determined to achieve the goal.
 You need to avoid negative thinking instead you can enjoy the amazing scenery.
-For physical fitness you need to prepare from a month ago.
-You can do exercise, swimming, jogging, or some walking.
+For physical fitness, you need to prepare from a month ago.
+You can do exercise, swimming, jogging, or do some walking.
 It helps to increase your stamina and makes your muscles stronger.

 Symptoms of altitude sickness

 The symptoms of Altitude sickness are grouped into mild, moderate, and severe categories as the seriousness of the symptoms.
 Following are the symptoms of altitude sickness:

-These types of symptoms are very common for most of the trekkers when they are trekking in high altitude.
+These types of symptoms are very common for most of the trekkers when they are trekking at high altitudes.
 It can be solved with 1 or 2 days of rest of your body from acclimation.
-After acclimation you can climb further.
+After acclimation, you can climb further.